seandunaway/sudo-bot/readme.md

 ### more..

-add more by linking executables into the commands folder
+add more by linking executables into the commands folder and restart

 `$ cd commands && ln -s /usr/bin/echo echo`